Home

 Hatha yoga encompasses many different physical styles, some are gentle and some are extremely challenging.
 A few different styles, as stated above, are Iyengar, Ashtanga, Kundalini, Bikram and Sivananda, to name just a few.
 There are hundreds of different schools which all teach one or many different styles of yoga, with more and more added continually.

-The important thing to understand is that no matter which "type," style or school of yoga you practice under, whether a challenging form of yoga or basic beginner level, all are leading to the same goal, the unity of body, mind, breath, spirit and the achievement of enlightenment.
+The important thing to understand is that no matter which "type," style or school of yoga you practice under, whether a challenging form of yoga or basic beginner level, all are leading to the same goal, the unity of body, mind, breath, spirit and the achievement of Enlightenment!

 Experiment with different styles of yoga to find one that feels right for you.
 You will know if it's right for you once you begin a regular practice.